 4.8.1 For platform projects, the lead applicant should submit through ITCFAS a post-project evaluation report to ITC two years after project completion to report on the efforts in publicising and technology transfer of the project deliverables and to provide quantitative measurement on the adoption of the project results by the industry.
 While for collaborative projects, the report should be submitted to ITC one year after project completion.
 The report should be prepared in the format specified by ITC.
-ITC will take into account the outcomes of the R&D work and the post-project evaluation in considering future applications from the same applicant should submit another post-project evaluation report to ITC five years after project completion.
+ITC will take into account the outcomes of the R&D work and the post-project evaluation in considering future applications from the same applicant or the same project coordinator.
+If considered necessary, the lead applicant should submit another post-project evaluation report to ITC five years after project completion.